MARQUEZ93/plan-my-hikes/backend/template/README.md

 ##### Save Results to JSON

-`node toJSON.js` to save results to a data.csv file & corresponding prompts to a prompts.csv file
+`node toJSON.js` to save results to a data.csv file & corresponding prompts to a prompts.csv file.
+If you altered the key names (for example, you changed the  best, hidden_gem or crowded keys, you will have to make those changes in the toPostgres.js file)

 ##### Save JSON Results to Postgres (Must save results to JSON first^)

-`node toPostgres.js` to save results to a Postgres database
+`node toPostgres.js` to save results to a Postgres database.
+You will have to run the command first to create your Postgres table.
+Then read the instructions in the file to uncomment code that will seed the results from the ./data.json file to your newly created table.
+Don't forget to change column names etc. if you changed the keys in the ./toJSON.js file.
+The JSON file is especially usefully if you want to seed this data on production.